-These are the reasons why you should never give your dogs grapes!
+These are the reasons why you should never give your dog grapes!
 Read more to see the list of other deadly fruits and nuts!

-As we dog lovers know, a lot of dogs will eat almost anything, but that does not mean that anything they will gulp down is good for them, even if it looks like it fits in a healthy food group for an animal.
+As we dog lovers know, many dogs will eat almost anything, but that does not mean that anything they will gulp down is good for them, even if it looks like it fits in a healthy food group for an animal.

 Although some fruits are actually great snacks for your beloved dog, you need to be very careful with which fruits you let them eat.

 Some fruits can be downright deadly for your faithful friend!